robertsn808/CaptureByChristian/README.md

 ## 📝 License

-This project is proprietary software for Captured by Christian photography business.
+This project is proprietary software for Christian Falonzo photography business.

 ## 🤝 Support